 Example

-#importing the deque data structure from collection
+#from collections module, importing the deque data structure

 from collections import deque

-# Declaring deque
+# Initializing deque

 Output: